kiwidamien/StackedTurtles/content/prevent_large_commits.md

 Notice that git didn't pass any information to this hook, it just ran the script with the right name sitting in the right place.
 We got the information about which files had changed by calling git within our script (i.e. we let the `gitpython` package do that for us).
 You can use a hook like to check other things as well, such as

 * __Automatic linting:__ Run pylint on your code pre-commit, and only allow the commit if there are no linting errors.
-* __Automatic testing:__ Run your unittests on your code pre-commit.
+* __Automatic testing:__ Run your unit tests on your code pre-commit.
 Only allow the commit if there are no failing test cases.
 * __Spell checking:__ If running a blog off github (such as this one), run a spell-checker and only allow the commit if there are no spelling errors (I should really implement this one!)

 The other hooks are useful too.
 This blog is associated with two github repos: the one that publishes the processed files, and the one that stores the original content.
 I work in the original content repo, and a post-commit hook ensures everytime I commit, the files are processed and published to my actual blog.

 You can also write your hooks in any language you like.
 The same hook written as a bash script is available in [this gist](https://gist.github.com/kiwidamien/a6a909ee196be8795b30431079074d64).
-This is harder to read, but is more portable to systems that don't use Python 3 (or don't have gitpython installed).
+This is harder to read, but is portable to systems that don't use Python 3 (or don't have gitpython installed).

 ### Testing